Jimmy Page: Interest in the occult

-Page's interest in the occult started as a schoolboy at the age of fifteen, when he read English occultist's Aleister Crowley's Magick in Theory and Practice.
+Page's interest in the occult started as a schoolboy at age fifteen, when he read Aleister Crowley's Magick in Theory and Practice.
 He later said that following this discovery, he thought: "Yes, that's it.
 My thing: I've found it."

 The appearance of four symbols on the jacket of Led Zeppelin's fourth album has been linked to Page's interest in the occult.
 The four symbols represented each member of the band.
 Page's own so-called "Zoso" symbol originated in Ars Magica Arteficii (1557) by Gerolamo Cardano, an old alchemical grimoire, where it has been identified as a sigil consisting of zodiac signs.
-The sigil is reproduced in Dictionary of Occult, Hermetic and Alchemical Sigils by Fred Gettings.
+The sigil is reproduced in Dictionary of Occult, Hermetic and Alchemical Sigils.

 During tours and performances after the release of the fourth album, Page often had the "Zoso" symbol embroidered on his clothes, along with zodiac symbols.
 These were visible most notably on his "Dragon Suit", which included the signs for Capricorn, Scorpio and Cancer which are Page's Sun, Ascendant and Moon signs, respectively.
 The "Zoso" symbol also appeared on Page's amplifiers.

 The artwork inside the album cover of Led Zeppelin IV is from a painting attributed to the artist Barrington Colby, influenced by the traditional Rider/Waite Tarot card design for the card called "The Hermit".
-Very little is known about Colby and rumours have persisted down the years that Page himself is responsible for the painting.
+Very little is known about Colby and rumours have persisted that Page painted it.
 Page transforms into this character during his fantasy sequence in Led Zeppelin's concert film The Song Remains the Same.

-In the early 1970s Page owned an occult bookshop and publishing house, The Equinox Booksellers and Publishers, at 4 Holland Street in Kensington, London, named after Crowley's biannual magazine, The Equinox.
+In the early 1970s Page owned an occult bookshop and publishing house, The Equinox Booksellers and Publishers, named after Crowley's biannual magazine, The Equinox.
 The design of the interior incorporated Egyptian and Art Deco motifs, with Crowley's birth chart affixed to a wall.
 Page's reasons for setting up the bookshop were straightforward:

 There was not one bookshop in London with a good collection of occult books and I was so pissed off at not being able to get the books I wanted.